ironmaniiith/mi.com.hack/README.md

 The above script is free to use, anyone can use it according to his/her own wish.
 Make sure you give credits ;-)

+If you want to share this script or publicize it, make sure you ask for proper permission before doing so.

 Enjoy...